cometman/tensorflow_hackweek/README.md

 # Known issues
 - Could not get camera access in VirtualEnv
 - OpenCV 3.0.0 no longer exists on conda, so using 3.1.0 which may crash according to OP
+- Unknown which Runtime version to use
+- Jobs can take awhile to run.....